Employees Retirement System of Texas Has $4.40 Million Position in Signature Bank (NASDAQ:SBNY)

-Employees Retirement System of Texas boosted its position in Signature Bank (NASDAQ:SBNY) by 64.2% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 17,900 shares of the bank’s stock after purchasing an additional 7,000 shares during the period.
-Employees Retirement System of Texas’ holdings in Signature Bank were worth $4,397,000 at the end of the most recent quarter.
+Employees Retirement System of Texas grew its stake in Signature Bank (NASDAQ:SBNY) by 64.2% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 17,900 shares of the bank’s stock after buying an additional 7,000 shares during the period.
+Employees Retirement System of Texas’ holdings in Signature Bank were worth $4,397,000 as of its most recent filing with the Securities and Exchange Commission.

-The business also recently announced a quarterly dividend, which was paid on Friday, August 13th.
-Stockholders of record on Friday, July 30th were paid a $0.56 dividend.
-This represents a $2.24 dividend on an annualized basis and a dividend yield of 0.86%.
-The ex-dividend date of this dividend was Thursday, July 29th.
-Signature Bank’s dividend payout ratio (DPR) is presently 22.49%.
+The company also recently declared a quarterly dividend, which was paid on Friday, August 13th.
+Shareholders of record on Friday, July 30th were paid a dividend of $0.56 per share.
+This represents a $2.24 annualized dividend and a yield of 0.86%.
+The ex-dividend date was Thursday, July 29th.
+Signature Bank’s dividend payout ratio (DPR) is currently 22.49%.

 Several equities research analysts recently commented on the company.
-Stephens raised their target price on Signature Bank from $280.00 to $310.00 and gave the stock an “overweight” rating in a research note on Thursday, June 17th.
 Wedbush raised their target price on Signature Bank from $305.00 to $320.00 and gave the stock an “outperform” rating in a research note on Thursday, June 17th.
-Piper Sandler raised their target price on Signature Bank from $270.00 to $313.00 and gave the stock an “overweight” rating in a research note on Friday, June 25th.
+Raymond James raised their target price on Signature Bank from $315.00 to $337.00 and gave the stock a “strong-buy” rating in a research note on Wednesday, August 11th.
 UBS Group reaffirmed a “buy” rating on shares of Signature Bank in a research note on Friday, July 9th.
-Finally, JPMorgan Chase & Co. raised their target price on Signature Bank from $350.00 to $375.00 and gave the stock an “overweight” rating in a research note on Friday, June 11th.
+Credit Suisse Group raised their target price on Signature Bank from $280.00 to $290.00 and gave the stock an “outperform” rating in a research note on Thursday, July 22nd.
+Finally, Stephens raised their target price on Signature Bank from $280.00 to $310.00 and gave the stock an “overweight” rating in a research note on Thursday, June 17th.
 Fifteen investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
 According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $273.88.

 Signature Bank engages in the provision of commercial banking services.
 It operates through the Commercial Banking and Specialty Finance segments.
 The Commercial Banking segment comprises of commercial real estate lending, commercial and industrial lending, and commercial deposit gathering activities.